Learning Hidden Physics and System Parameters with Deep Operator Networks: Methodology

 \subsection{Deep Hidden Physics Operator (DHPO) - Discovering physics using DeepONet}

-Building upon the concept of deep hidden physics models (DHPM) introduced by Raissi et al. \cite{RaissiDHP}, we introduce deep hidden physics operator (DHPO) - a framework that leverages the power of operator learning to discover underlying physical laws.
+Building upon the concept of deep hidden physics models (DHPM) introduced by Raissi et al. \cite{RaissiDHP}, we introduce deep hidden physics operator (DHPO) - a framework that leverages the power of operator learning to discover underlying physical laws by identifying the mapping of unknown physical operators.
 While DHPM has proven effective in learning physics from data corresponding to a single PDE system under varying boundaries or initial conditions, our approach extends this capability to learn from multiple PDE systems simultaneously.

 Consider a general nonlinear PDE of the form: